LucFrachon/lucfrachon.github.io/index.md

 ---

 ### Denoising Diffusion Probabilistic Model trained on TinyImageNet and Google Images data; MLOps and hyperparameter sweep using WandB
-I implement the "Denoising diffusion probabilistic models" paper (Ho _et al._) and train it on a TinyImageNet class.
+I implement the "Denoising diffusion probabilistic models" paper (Ho _et al._) from scratch and train it on a TinyImageNet class.
 Additionally, I scrape about 500 images from Google Images to roughly double the size of the training set.
 The hyperparmeters are optimised with WandB Sweeps to minimise the Frechet Inception Distance.
 Artifacts and runs are logged with WandB.
 Even with only 1,000 images and limited data augmentation, the model is able to learn and produce evocative pictures.

 <p align="center">
   <img src="images/diffusion.gif?raw=true"/>